Baltimore Ravens vs. Indianapolis Colts NFL Week 5 Odds, Plays and Insights for October 11, 2021

 - Thus far this season Indianapolis has two wins against the spread.

-- Indianapolis' games this season have hit the over on two of four set point totals (50%).
+- Indianapolis' games this season have gone over the total in two out of four opportunities (50%).

-- When Indianapolis records more than 23 points, it is 2-0 against the spread and 1-1 overall.
+- Indianapolis is 2-0 against the spread and 1-1 overall when the team puts up more than 23 points.

 Home and road insights